moonbeeper/crappy-coinware/README.md

 # CrappyWare

+> The game is only intended to be played on PC only.

 This is my first attempt at making a game in Godot (I've never made a game before, haha).
 I'm not sure if will be up to any kind of quality standards but at least I learned a lot in the 2 days I've been working on it lol.